WilliamQLiu/williamqliu.github.io/_posts/2020-03-15-clean-architecture.md

 * __Event Sourcing__ is a strategy where we store the transactions, but not the state; if state is needed, apply all transactions from the start

+## 3 - Design Principles

+The architecture doesn't matter if the bricks are bad.
+We use the __SOLID__ principles to tell us how to setup our bricks (i.e. how to arrange our functions and data structures into classes, and how those classes should be interconnected).
+This is for __mid-level software structures__ (think modules, class design).

+So what is a class?
+A __class__ is simply a coupled grouping of functions and data.
+So what is our goal?
+With SOLID, we want to be able to create __mid-level software structures__ (i.e. for modules) that are:

+* tolerant of change
+* are easy to understand
+* are the basis of components that can be used in many software systems

+### SOLID Principles

+The SOLID principles are:

+* SRP - The Single Responsibility Principle - each software module has one, and only one, reason to change
+* OCP - The Open-Closed Principle - for software systems to be easy to change, they must be designed to allow the behavior of those systems to be changed by adding new code, rather than changing existing code
+* LSP - The Liskov Substitution Principle - to build software systems from interchangeable parts, those parts must adhere to a contract that allows those parts to be substituted one for another
+* ISP - The Interface Segregation Principle - avoid depending on things that they don't use
+* DIP - The Dependency Inversion Principle - the code that implements high-level policy should not depend on the code that implements low-level details.
+Details should depend on Policies.

+#### SRP: The Single Responsibility Principle

+__The Single Responsibility Principle__ means that a __module__ should have one, and only one, reason to change.
+This is NOT the same as a __function__ should do one, and only one thing.
+Instead, a better way of thinking about this principle is that __a module should be responsible to one, and only one, actor__.

+So what is a `module`?
+This can be a source file or a cohesive set of functions and data structures.

+What happens if you violate this principle?

+* Accidental Duplication - (e.g. CFO, COO, CTO using different methods in an Employee class so that there is tight coupling between the COO's methods from affecting say the CTO). __Separate the code that different actors depend on.__
+* Merges - (e.g. CTO wants to change the Employee table, but so does COO); again, separate code that different actors depend on

+##### Facade Pattern

+You can separate the data from the functions.
+You can have three classes that are not allowed to know about each other, but they share access to say an `EmployeeData` class, which is a simple data structure with no methods.

+With the __Facade Pattern__, we can have an `EmployeeFacade` that has little code, but is responsible for instantiating and delegating to the classes with the functions.
+Each of the classes that has a family of methods is a __scope__.
+Outside of that scope, no one knows that the private members of the family exist.

+In my experience, this can get a little out of hand (where there are way too many classes).

+#### OCP: The Open-Closed Principle

+__The Open-Closed Principle__ means that a __software artifact should be open for extensions but closed for modification__.
+You should be able to extend the software's behavior without having to modify that artifact.

+A good software architecture can reduce the amount of changed code to the barest minimum (ideally zero).
+The goal is to make the system easy to extend without incurring a high impact of change.
+We can accomplish this goal by partitioning the system into components, and arranging these components into a dependency hierarchy that protects high-level components form changes in lower-level components.

+#### LSP: The Liskov Substitution Principle

+__The Liskov Substitution Principle__ says that subtypes are defined as the following substitution property:

+If for each object 01 of type S there is an object 02 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when 01 is substituted for 02 then S is a subtype of T.

+##### The Square/Rectangle Problem

+Say you have a Rectangle and Square.
+Square is not a subtype of Rectangle because a Rectangle has independently mutable height and width.
+A Square by definition has the same height and width that changes together.

+What happens if you violate this principle?
+You might be tempted to put in if-statements to substitute say a REST endpoint (e.g. if endpoint ends with `dest` from `acme.com` instead of the regular `destination`).
+However, the better scenario would be to add a configuration database keyed by the dispatch URI (e.g. acme.com -> use `dest` endpoint)

+Summary: Substitution works great, until a simple violation of substitutability, which can cause a system's architecture to be polluted with a significant amount of extra mechanisms.

+#### ISP - The Interface Segregation Principle

+__The Interface Segregation Principle__

+It is harmful to depend on modules that contain more than you need.
+Depending on something that carries baggage that you don't need can cause you troubles that you don't expect.

+#### DIP - The Dependency Inversion Principle

+__The Dependency Inversion Principle (DIP)__ tells us that the most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.
+When you import a library, the source code dependencies should not refer to concrete modules (e.g. a module in which the functions being called are implemented).

+In reality, you cannot abstract away say the `String` class.
+Changes to that class are rare and tightly controlled.
+We can rely on the operating system and standard libraries; it is the __volatile__ concrete elements of our system that we want to avoid depending on.

+So why the interface?
+Interfaces do not change as often as the concrete implementation.
+We should follow:

+* Don't refer to volatile concrete classes.
+Refer to abstract interfaces instead.
+We enforce the use of Abstract Factories.
+* Don't derive from volatile concrete classes.
+Remember that inheritance is the strongest, most rigid of all the source code relationships; it should be used with great care.
+* Don't override concrete functions.
+Concrete functions often require source code dependencies.
+When you override these functions, you do not eliminate the dependencies (instead you inherit them).
+Make the function abstract and create multiple implementations.
+* Never mention the name of anything concrete and volatile.

+##### Factories

+Use an __Abstract Factory__ to manage the undesirable dependencies listed above.